COVID shots for kids help prevent dangerous new variants: Here’s how - NewsBreak

 Scientists agree.
 Each infection — whether in an adult in Yemen or a kid in Kentucky — gives the virus another opportunity to mutate.
 Protecting a new, large chunk of the population anywhere in the world limits those opportunities.

 That effort got a lift with 28 million U.S. kids 5 to 11 years old now eligible for child-sized doses of the Pfizer-BioNTech vaccine.
-Moves elsewhere, like Austria’s recent decision to require all adults to be vaccinated and even the U.S. authorizing booster shots for all adults on Friday , help by further reducing the chances of new infection.Over 90% of fed workers got shots by deadline, official says
+Moves elsewhere, like Austria’s recent decision to require all adults to be vaccinated and even the U.S. authorizing booster shots for all adults on Friday , help by further reducing the chances of new infection.Did the delta variant make COVID-19 herd immunity impossible?

 Vaccinating kids also means reducing silent spread, since most have no or mild symptoms when they contract the virus.
 When the virus spreads unseen, scientists say, it also goes unabated.
 And as more people contract it, the odds of new variants rise.